 2022 -17.3 Braemar 13 December

-If you look at the long list you will see that Braemar is, far and away, the most common place to host the coldest day in the UK.
+If you look at the long list you will see that Braemar and Althnaharra, both in the Scottish Highlands are the most common places to host the coldest day in the UK.